Dave Williams (Colorado politician): State House

 Williams was the first Latino elected to House District 15.
 His mother's maiden name is "Sanchez" and their family has roots going back to Mexico and Southern California.

-A supporter of Donald Trump, Williams has questioned the results of the 2020 presidential election and has promoted false claims of voter fraud.

 On December 7, 2020, Williams and seven other Republicans requested to the Speaker of the House KC Becker that a committee be formed on "election integrity" to conduct an audit of the Dominion Voting Systems used in Colorado's 2020 elections in spite of no evidence of issues.
 The request was rejected, with Becker criticizing it as a promotion of "debunked conspiracy theories."

-In July 2021, Williams and Ron Hanks held a town hall at Colorado Springs in which both made multiple false claims of election fraud.
+In July 2021, Williams and Ron Hanks held a town hall at Colorado Springs in which both made multiple claims of election fraud.
 Williams claimed that 5,600 dead people voted in the 2020 Colorado elections and that fraud played a role in Democrat John Hickenlooper's victory against Republican Cory Gardner.